Retrieval augmentation of large language models for lay language generation: Related Work

 \subsection{Lay language summary generation}

 Text summarization and simplification are two important aspects of lay language generation.
-Text summarization is a widely-studied research topic \cite{cohan2018discourse, cachola2020tldr}.
+Text summarization is a widely-studied research topic \cite{cohan2018discourse, cachola2020tldr, devaraj2022evaluating}.
 It has been a focus of research attention in the biomedical domain \cite{mishra2014text, bui2016extractive, givchi2022graph}, with applications including summarization of radiology reports \cite{cai2021chestxraybert, zhang2018learning, zhang2020optimizing}, biomedical literature \cite{wangsystematic, plaza2014comparing, cai2022covidsum} and medical dialogue \cite{chintagunta2021medically, joshi2020dr}.
-Several biomedical text simplification datasets and methods have also been reported in the published literature \cite{jonnalagadda2009towards, li2020pharmmt, cao2020expertise}.
-However, these datasets and methods are designed for sentence-level text simplification. \citet{devaraj2021paragraph} and \citet{guo2021automated} introduce datasets of ~5k scientific abstract and lay language summary pairs drawn from systematic reviews in the Cochrane Library.
-Our study differs from these prior works in that: 1) CELL is a large ($\sim$63K) abstract-level dataset which includes different article types besides systematic reviews; 2) we address the need for background explanation in lay language generation, deriving a specialized subset emphasizing content that is absent from the abstracts.
+Several of the biomedical text simplification datasets and methods have also been reported in the literature \cite{jonnalagadda2009towards, li2020pharmmt, cao2020expertise, lu2023napss}.
+However, these were designed for sentence-level text simplification, rather than translation of paragraphs and longer documents into interpretable lay language.
+Compared to other paragraph-level lay language generation efforts \cite{guo2021automated, devaraj2021paragraph}, the current work is the first to focus on background explanation generation.